Ohio State University-Newark Campus logo

 Key Highlights

-• Long-standing partnership with Central Ohio Technical College (COTC) since 1971, fostering a collaborative educational environment.
+• Strategic partnership with Central Ohio Technical College (COTC) since 1971, sharing resources and facilities.

-• The Newark Campus Library offers access to 50,000 print volumes and over 9 million unique items through OhioLINK.
+• Extensive library resources with 50,000 print volumes and access to over 9 million items through Ohio State and OhioLINK.

-• Features state-of-the-art facilities like the Reese Center, opened in 2004, including a 600-seat auditorium and conference center.
+• Modern facilities including the Reese Center (2004) with a 600-seat auditorium, ballroom, and conference center.

 Timeline